- $200 per 60 minute hour individual session (sliding scale available depending on income and slot availability).

 You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the expected charges for medical services, including psychotherapy services.

-You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.
-You can ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule a service.
+You have the right to receive a good-faith estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.

 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith Estimate.
 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises.